jbloomlab/SARS2-mut-spectrum/README.md

 This analysis was originally based off starting to replicate analyses [Neher (2022)](https://www.biorxiv.org/content/10.1101/2022.08.22.504731v1.full), but then checking the assumption that underlying synonymous mutation spectra were conserved across clades.

-Study by Jesse Bloom, Richard Neher, Kelley Harris.
+Study by Jesse Bloom, Annabel Beichman, Richard Neher, Kelley Harris.

 ## Structure of repository and running the analysis
 The analysis is entirely reproducible.